davcem/cpm-cytoscape/README.md

   ```
   *
     ```
-Monte-Carlo-Substeps:100 (or smaller down to 25, if you want to have a slower grow)
+Monte-Carlo-Substeps:100 (or smaller down to 25, if you want to have a slower growth rate)
   ```
   *
     ```